skooter500/DT228-OOP/Labs/index.md

 Lab 7
 -----

+Form a team, branstorm an idea and [enter the Appcademy](http://www.theappys.ie/).
+Do it now!

 Study the [code we wrote in the class yesterday](../Processing Examples/SpaceWarsWIP) very carefully and use it as starter code for this lab.
 Ive added calls to ```pushMatrix``` and ```popMatrix``` to the ```draw``` method of the ```Player``` class.
 We will discuss these on Friday.

 Be sure you know how to make a class in Processing.
 Read the documentation and watch the videos if necessary.
 To complete this lab you also need to know: